hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 OK, thanks.
 You have done an impressive amount of work, in the vein of  Smaltalk's (Pharo's) Inspector and/or System Browser

 [9:00:29](#SJWT6f5aQ2LR8Uqr7rRiMVpqIQRjxlLtMsKZ9VpmNKk) <hiiamboris (NOT THIS ONE)>:
 Thanks!
 Certainly, it's not the easiest design.
-But that just makes it more interesting to work on! Ì†ΩÌ∏â
+But that just makes it more interesting to work on! üòâ

 [9:03:33](#s7RdWXYtfayd9KT9RPID1UUq443EMNh4zUOoPvD3_YY) <hiiamboris (NOT THIS ONE)>:
 UX feedback is welcome btw.